AgateTravel WeLiveToServe

 One of the Rainiest Months in a Year

-September in Shizuoka brings extremely abundant precipitation with an average of 305 mm (12 in) across 17 wet days.
-This month is characterized by light to moderate showers, and if it rains heavily, the daily rainfall averages 30-40 mm (1.2-1.6 in).
-As the transition from summer to autumn, September in Shizuoka has an unstable climate so that there may be two or three rainy spells throughout the day.
+Shizuoka in September experiences extremely abundant precipitation with an average of 305 mm (12 in) from 17 wet days.
+This month is characterized by light to moderate showers, and there may be two or three rainy spells throughout the day.
+Due to plentiful rainfall, the relative humidity remains high, at approximately 80%.
+But as the temperature goes down, you won’t feel very muggy and uncomfortable.

 The Peak Period of Typhoons